huwyss/TowerAndGun/README.md

 # TowerAndGun
-3D Demo in JavaScript using THREE.js and Physi.js
+3D Jenga Tower Demo in JavaScript using THREE.js and Physi.js

 # How to deploy
 Copy the content of towerandgun.txt to http://gamingjs.com/ice